rose-ros/rzerozy.github.io/README.md

 # rzerozy.github.io
-This repository follows my progress as a Jr. Web Developer starting with HTML, CSS, and JavaScript.
+This is an open-ended personal portfolio project that follows my progress as a Jr. Web Developer using HTML, CSS, and JavaScript.